Accessing and Managing Financial Data

 ... ... ...

-The last couple of code chunks is really all there is to organizing a simple database!
+The last couple of code chunks are really all there is to organizing a simple database!
 You can also share the SQLite database across devices and programming languages.

-Before we move on to the next data source, let us also store the other five tables in our new SQLite database.
+Before we move on to the next data source, let us also store the other six tables in our new SQLite database.

 con=tidy_finance,